Inclusive Time

 (Image is from Three Days and Three Nights)

-(see Morning, Sabbaths, Sabbath, High Holidays, New Moon, New Year, Calendar Changes)
+(see Morning, Sabbaths, Sabbath, High Holidays, New Moon, New Year, Night Watches, Calendar Changes)

 Yeshua/Jesus died before the evening of the 14th of the 1st moon, 6th day of the week, and rose in the evening of the 16th of the 1st moon, 1st day of the week, when using Hebraic Inclusive Time this is three days and three nights.